SunnysideAaron/wetesa-1/common/docs/Decision Records/Tech Stack/TSDR-1010 Code Generation.md

 Something has to be source of truth to generate code from.
 Might as well be SQL.
 Helps that I personally like SQL.
-After a cursory look at all the generators out at the moment there isn't anything that covers all we want to generate or even generate code the way we would want it.
+After a cursory look at all the generators out at the moment there isn't anything that covers all we want to generate, or even generate code the way we would want it.
 It appears that writing sqlc plugins is relatively easy.